The Self-Duality Equations on a Riemann Surface and Four-Dimensional Chern-Simons Theory: From 4d Chern--Simons Theory to Hitchin's Equations

-\paragraph{$\hit$ as an Algebraically Completely Integrable System and Hitchin Hamiltonians.} In \cite{Hitchin198701}, Hitchin shows that for compact $\Sigma$ of genus $g\geq 2$, the space of solutions of the action \eqref{eq:action for Hitchin equations} is essentially the moduli space $\mscr{M}_{\text{Hig}}^{\text{s}}(n,d)$ of Higgs bundles, i.e., pairs $(E,\varphi)$ where $E$ is a holmorpihc vector bundle and $\varphi$ the holomorphic $(1,0)$-form with values in $\End(E)$ introduced above.
-He goes on to show that this moduli space can be realized as an algebraic completely integrable system.
-We sketch the construction very briefly as follows, and refer to the original paper for the many details concerning stability, completeness etc..
+\paragraph{$\hit$ as an Algebraically Completely Integrable System and Hitchin Hamiltonians.} In \cite{Hitchin198701}, Hitchin shows that for compact $\Sigma$ of genus $g\geq 2$, the space of solutions of the action \eqref{eq:action for Hitchin equations} is essentially the moduli space $\mscr{M}_{\text{Hig}}^{\text{s}}(n,d)$ of Higgs bundles, i.e., pairs $(E,\varphi)$ where $E$ is a holomorphic vector bundle and $\varphi$ the holomorphic $(1,0)$-form with values in $\End(E)$ introduced above.
+He goes on to show that this moduli space can be realized as an algebraically completely integrable Hamiltonian system.
+We sketch the construction very briefly as follows.
+The details can be found in \cite{Hitchin198701}.